 Hand-in-hand with the close time of the charts goes a really solid broker.
 As a trader, we need to be able to know that we can rely on our broker, and also know that our stops and targets will get executed.
 The other thing is that one of the biggest expenses a trader is going to have over their career is commissions and spreads.

 There can be a huge discrepancy between a good and a dodgy broker when it comes to spreads.
 Whilst you may think it is only a few pips, soon you will start making bigger and bigger trades, and over time, those pips quickly add into thousands.
 That’s how the brokers make their profits!

 You can download your free set of demo charts or a new broker for a live account here: Recommend Charts & Brokers For Price Action Traders.

 I have created a personal tools and resource list that I give out for free.
 If you have not yet received this, I recommend this to you.
 You can get this here: My Trading Tools & Resources

 Can I Trade Price Action on Just the Daily Charts or Can I Trade Smaller Frames as Well?

 Price action can be traded on smaller time frames successfully because, as I discussed in the answer above, what we are doing with price action is reading the behavior of the traders who are moving the markets, and their order flow.
 This is the same whether it is a daily chart or a 15 minute chart.

 Of course, it can get more tricky the smaller the time frame.
 The reason for this is that there can often be more false breaks and many more minor support and resistance levels to contend with.
-We discuss how to deal with this in the members price action courses.
+We discuss how to deal with this in the Lesson Daily to Smaller Time Frame Trading.

 I Have a Full-time Job.
 Can I Still Trade Price Action?